llGaetanll/autorice/README.md

 ## TODO
 - remove all symlinks starting with `/home/al`
+  - xinitrc
+  - polybar-start
-- install rust natively with `rustc`
+- install rust natively with `rustc` (with curl)
+- add `picom-git` to list of dependencies
+- add `pywal` to list of dependencies
+  - bspwmrc sources colors.sh which doesn't exist
+- add default wallpaper
+- on install, first wallpaper should be set with pywal to init `color.sh`

 ## Helpful Resources